kelvinchumbe/The-Road-Runner-Code-Implementation/README.md

   * Dijkstra's Algorithm
   * Depth First Search (DFS)

-**A* Algorithm** finds the shortest path from a start point to the goal ignoring all weights.
+**A-star Algorithm** finds the shortest path from a start point to the goal ignoring all weights.

 **Dijkstra's Algorithm** finds the shortest path from a start to a goal in weighted graphs.

 **Depth First Search algorithm** does not necessarily find the shortest path.
 It only returns the first valid path it comes across while ignoring the weights.

 The program uses multithreading to implement a moving Road Runner when a valid path is found.
 An alert is displayed on the console if no valid path was found to the goal